Kushal-mydesk/E-Commerce/readme.md

 This Code is For the Graded Project

 # Port :
-    <p>The Port Number is on the server.config file in "configs" folder, Its 8080</p>
+    The Port Number is on the server.config file in "configs" folder, Its 8080

 ## "dependencies":
     "bcrypt": "^5.0.1",